5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   "relations": []
 }
 ```
-* 400 Bad Request parameters were not specified correctly.
+* 400 Bad Request, parameters were not specified correctly.
-* 404 The plan to be uodated was not found.
+* 404 The plan was not found.
 * 500 An error occurred.

 ### GET Data/Cloud